 The big release for Netflix in May was Army of the Dead, Zack Snyder’s latest.
 The key questions for a title this big are:

 – Was it bigger than Extraction?

 On count one, probably.
 On count two, probably not.

 So why say probably?
 This is where expectations come in.
-Should a Zack Snyder helmed, expensive zombie flick do better than this?
+Should a Zack Snyder-helmed, expensive zombie flick do better than this?
 I’d say so!
 Think of box office as a comparison.
 Does a studio celebrate having the 11th best opening weekend of the year?
 Probably not, unless the film was a cheap comedy or horror film and outperformed.
 This doesn’t feel cheap.
-Wikipedia says it was $70-90 million production budget, and I’d take the over on that.
+Wikipedia says it had a $70-90 million production budget, and I’d take the over on that.

 Quick Notes on Film